Robyrogers/ES6-Introduction/README.md

 [Top](#es6-introduction)

 ## Spread Operator
-*It allows us to spread the contents of a literal.*
+*It allows us to spread the contents of array and object literal.*

 ```js
 const person = {